hunterpope03/intro-to-c-weekly-projects/README.md

 ## How to Run Programs

 Since object files are platform-dependent, you must **compile and run the source code** yourself.
-You can do so on your local machine, or follow these steps to take advantage of GitHub Codespaces, a cloud development environments:
+You can do so on your local machine, or follow these steps to take advantage of GitHub Codespaces, a secure cloud development environment built into GitHub:

 ### 1) Open GitHub Codespaces
 * In this repository, click the green **_< > Code_** button.